Main Line of Public Works: Historic Background

-By the 1810s, population west of the mountains was exploding.
-Regional transport hubs were established in Brownsville, Pittsburgh, Cincinnati, Buffalo, Detroit, New Orleans, and in the 1840s, St. Louis, Chicago, and St. Joseph, Missouri.
+As the Revolutionary War wound down in the 1780s, many family groups moved west, establishing scattered settlements from below the Wyoming Valley across the near west into the retreating western frontiers and the lands of the old Ohio Country.
+In the early 1800s, the new farms established along the moving frontier west of the Appalachian mountains were being connected back to Atlantic seaboard cities by turnpikes, canals, and other transportation infrastructure works funded mostly by private funds or local governments.
+By the 1810s the population west of the mountains was exploding.
+Regional transport hubs were established in Brownsville, Pittsburgh, Cincinnati, Buffalo, Detroit, and New Orleans (and later in the 1840s St. Louis, Chicago, and St. Joseph, Missouri would develop similarly).
 The markets of this burgeoning population were targeted by the business class of Philadelphia and New Jersey.